kevinslin/seed-xkcd/vault/xkcd.2204-ksp-2.md

 ---
 !["The committee appreciates that your 2020 launch is on track, but the 'human capital/personnel retention' budget includes a lot more unmarked cash payments than usual.
 What are th--" "Public outreach."](https://imgs.xkcd.com/comics/ksp_2.png)
 > "[Ksp 2](https://xkcd.com/2204/)", by Randall Munroe, licensed under Creative Commons Attribution-NonCommercial 2.5 License

+## Alt Text
+"The committee appreciates that your 2020 launch is on track, but the 'human capital/personnel retention' budget includes a lot more unmarked cash payments than usual.
+What are th--" "Public outreach."